AbsaOSS/living-doc-generator/DEVELOPER.md

 ### Run Black

-Run Black on all files that are currently tracked by Git in the project.
+Run 'Black' on all files currently tracked by Git in the project.
 ```shell
 black $(git ls-files '*.py')
 ```